 Available Florida Deeds

 My Florida Deed will guide you through a brief series of questions that will assist our attorneys in identifying the property to be deeded, the current and new owners, and other specific information that will be required to ensure that we draft a proper and complete deed to meet your needs.
-In most cases this process will take less than ten minutes to complete.
+In most cases this process will take less than five minutes to complete.

 A Warranty Deed conveys property from the old owner (Grantor) to the new owner (Grantee) together with a guarantee that the Grantor has legal right, title, and interest in the property being conveyed and is authorized to do so.
 The warranty being given by the Grantor assures the Grantee that no one else has a valid ownership claim in the property.
 Essentially, it is the Grantor promising the Grantee that the Grantor is the only rightful owner of the property, and as such, the Grantor has the full authority to convey the property.
 This type of deed further provides a promise from the Grantor to the Grantee that the Grantor will defend against anyone who might come forward at any time in the future and try to make a claim that they had an interest in the property at the time of the conveyance to the Grantee.